amnaahhhh123/Disaster-Management/README.md

-# [Disaster Management System] 🎯
+# Disaster Management System 🎯

 ## Basic Details
-### Team Name: [Technozz]
+### Team Name: Technozz

 ### Team Members
-- Member 1: [Amina.S] - [UKF College of Engineering]
+- Member 1: Amina.S - UKF College of Engineering
-- Member 2: [Devanandha.R] - [UKF College of Engineering]
+- Member 2: Devanandha.R - UKF College of Engineering
-- Member 3: [Aswini.Suresh] - [UKF College of Engineering]
+- Member 3: Aswini.Suresh - UKF College of Engineering

 ### Hosted Project Link
 [mention your project hosted project link here]

 ### Project Description
-[The Disaster Management System is a web-based platform designed to facilitate volunteer registration and provide real-time alert notifications to individuals near disaster-prone areas.
-It helps in coordinating disaster response efforts by ensuring timely communication, mobilizing volunteers, and providing crucial safety information.]
+The Disaster Management System is a web-based platform designed to facilitate volunteer registration and provide real-time alert notifications to individuals near disaster-prone areas.
+It helps in coordinating disaster response efforts by ensuring timely communication, mobilizing volunteers, and providing crucial safety information.

 ### The Problem statement
-[Disasters, both natural and man-made, often lead to chaos due to the lack of timely communication, uncoordinated volunteer efforts, and inefficient resource mobilization.
+Disasters, both natural and man-made, often lead to chaos due to the lack of timely communication, uncoordinated volunteer efforts, and inefficient resource mobilization.
 People in affected areas may not receive real-time alerts, leading to increased casualties and damages.
-Additionally, there is no centralized system to register and manage volunteers effectively.]
+Additionally, there is no centralized system to register and manage volunteers effectively.

 ### The Solution
-[The Disaster Management System provides a centralized web platform that enhances disaster preparedness and response through:
+The Disaster Management System provides a centralized web platform that enhances disaster preparedness and response through:

 Volunteer Registration: Allows individuals to register, specifying their skills to assist in disaster relief efforts efficiently.
 Real-time Alerts: Uses geolocation services to notify users near disaster-prone areas about potential threats and safety measures.
 Disaster Information Hub: Provides the latest news, safety guidelines, and emergency instructions to help communities stay informed.
-Automated Notifications: Sends location-based alerts to affected individuals, ensuring quick and efficient communication.]
+Automated Notifications: Sends location-based alerts to affected individuals, ensuring quick and efficient communication.

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [html , css , javascript]
+- html , css , javascript
-- [html , css , javascript]
+- html , css , javascript
-- [Libraries used]
-- [Tools used]

 For Hardware:
 - [List main components]